envico801/project-guidelines/anki/README.md

 ###### ID146

-A:: Accessible design systems provide components that are highly accessible out of the box, making it easier to maintain accessibility throughout your project.
+A:: Accessible design systems provide components that are **highly accessible by default**, making it easier to maintain accessibility throughout your project.

 Q:: What should be considered when agreeing on a minimum accessibility score for a project?

 ###### ID147

-A:: When agreeing on a minimum accessibility score, consider your project's specific requirements.
-The score should be based on the results from tools like Lighthouse or axe, which use axe user impact assessments to determine the severity of accessibility issues.
+A:: When setting a minimum accessibility score, consider your project’s specific requirements.
+The score should be based on results from tools like **Lighthouse** or **axe**, which use **axe user impact assessments** to evaluate the severity of accessibility issues.

 Q:: Why is it important to ensure link names are accessible?

 ###### ID148

-A:: Inaccessible link elements pose barriers to accessibility.
-Using aria-label to describe links can help make them more accessible to users relying on assistive technologies.
+A:: Inaccessible link elements create barriers to usability.
+Using **aria-labels** to describe links helps make them more accessible to users relying on assistive technologies.

 Q:: How should lists be structured for accessibility?

 ###### ID149

-A:: Lists must have both parent and child elements to be valid.
-This is important because screen readers inform users when they come to a list and how many items are in the list.
+A:: Lists should have **both parent and child elements** to be valid.
+Screen readers inform users when they encounter a list and announce the number of items, making proper list structure important for accessibility.

 Q:: Why is the correct semantic structure of headings important for accessibility?

 ###### ID150

-A:: Headers convey the structure of the page.
-When applied correctly, the page becomes easier to navigate, especially for users relying on screen readers or other assistive technologies.
+A:: Headings convey the **structure of the page**.
+Correct use of headings makes the page easier to navigate, especially for users relying on screen readers or other assistive technologies.

 Q:: (Cloze) Ensuring text elements have {{c1::sufficient contrast}} against the page background is important because some people with {{c2::low vision}} experience {{c3::low contrast}}, making it difficult to distinguish {{c4::outlines, borders, edges, and details}}.

 ###### ID151

-A:: (Cloze) Text that is too close in luminance (brightness) to the background can be hard to read for these users.
+A:: (Cloze) Text with low contrast against the background can be hard to read for people with low vision or other visual impairments.

 Q:: Why is it necessary to provide alternative text for images?

 ###### ID152

-A:: Screen readers have no way of translating an image into words that get read to the user, even if the image only consists of text.
-Therefore, it's necessary for images to have short, descriptive alt text so screen reader users can clearly understand the image's contents and purpose.
+A:: Screen readers cannot interpret images.
+Providing **short, descriptive alt text** allows screen reader users to understand the contents and purpose of images, even if they only contain text.

 Q:: Where can more accessibility rules be found?

 ###### ID153

-A:: More accessibility rules can be found at [Deque University's axe rules](https://dequeuniversity.com/rules/axe).
+A:: More accessibility rules are available at **[Deque University’s axe rules](https://dequeuniversity.com/rules/axe)**.

 #### Chapter 11 - Licensing